sokcheng/Kitsuchan-NG/README.md

 For your convenience, a `config.json.example` file is provided.
 In the future, one objective of mine is to implement per-cog settings.

-By default, Kitsuchan-NG uses `kit!` for its prefix where `kit` are the first three letters of the bot account's username.
+By default, Kitsuchan-NG responds to mentions as its default command prefix.
 You can override this with the aforementioned `COMMAND_PREFIX` parameter.